jtschoonhoven/resume/README.md

 # Jonathan Schoonhoven

-*Senior Backend Software Engineer in San Francisco, California.*
+*Freelance Senior Software Engineer in San Francisco, California.*

 *Available for consultation and contracts.*